t9liverpool/USPS/README.md

 * Highlights：
 1. In contrast with classical prototype-based methods which constructs prototypes for unknown classes, we construct prototypes for unknowns without any available samples.<br>
 2. We construct unknown prototypes in semantic space and then map them to deep feature space.
-* Implimentation：<br>
+* Implimentation：
 This repository provides a pytorch-version implementation of USUP.
 The scripts was tested on CIFAR-10-10.
-Here are the running commands:
+Here are the running commands:<br>
 1. cd ./backbone
 2. python3 run.py --dataset cifar-10-10 --split_idx 3  --data_root /root/data
 3. cd ..